ishanvyas22/cakephpvue-spa/README.md

 ## Notes
 - This is project is under development currently so you might not want to use this app in production directly.
-- This is just a skeleton/example how you can implement the VueJS with CakePHP.
+- This is just a skeleton/example how you can implement the Vue.js with CakePHP.

 ## TODO
 - To add TODO section in README :)